matklad/terminal-editor/plan.md

   line AND status contains "..." (indicating truncated output).
 Otherwise executes default tab behavior.
   Added comprehensive test covering all scenarios: cursor on status line with/without ellipsis, and cursor on non-status line.
-- [ ] Start syntax highlighting work.
+- [X] Start syntax highlighting work.
 Change the output to return not only `text`, but also `ranges`, where ranges are highlighting ranges.
-Absolute offsets are used for ranges. tags: `keyword`, `punctuation` (for `=`), `status_ok`, `status_err`, `time`
+Absolute offsets are used for ranges. tags: `keyword`, `punctuation` (for `=`), `status_ok`, `status_err`, `time` Implementation notes: Added HighlightRange and TextWithRanges interfaces.
+Updated Terminal.status() to return ranges for punctuation (=), keywords (time:, status:), time values, and status values (status_ok for 0, status_err for non-zero).
+Updated Terminal.output() to return empty ranges for now (file path detection will come next).
+Updated extension.ts to handle the new TextWithRanges format.
+Added comprehensive tests for all syntax highlighting functionality.
-- [ ] Similarly, do the same for output.
+- [X] Similarly, do the same for output.
 Detect file paths in format `/path/to/file.ext:line:column`. `range` struct for such path should contain not only `path` tag, but also `{ file: string, line: number, column: number }` information.
   Also detect error messages like